-Living room colour schemes
+Living room colour schemes – Living room colour – Living room colour idea

 A little colour in your life reflects your personality and lifts your mood, so why not chose one of these living room colour schemes?

 While it’s true that neutral room schemes provide a blank canvas, there’s a lot to be said for introducing colour.
 Different shades can have an uplifting or calming effect and your choice of colour and soft furnishings can go a long way to reflecting your personality.
-If you’re feeling bold, have a look at our wallpaper ideas for living rooms.
+If you’re feeling bold, have a look at our living room colour schemes to get you started.

-Colours seen in nature, such as sky blue and restful leaf green have a calming effect on us, while red is a stimulating shade and yellow is uplifting (sunshine yellow… need we say more?).

-The key to decorating with one colour on walls and furniture is to use different shades of the same colour together, such as a soft apple green sofa alongside emerald metal side tables.
-It?s also a good idea to mix textures, for example combining matt paint on walls with a sleek, glossy lamp base.
-Try and work your colour scheme into all areas of your living room – such as your bay windows.

 Pick a vibrant shade that adds personality and character to your living room in daylight and snuggly warm cosiness at night.
 Pick a turquoise hue with an energising vivacity about that isn’t brash or overwhelming.
 It’s also a perfect partner for mid blue.
 Keep flooring pale for a bit of balance and continue the colour across woodwork, including shutters, architraves and skirting.
 Hits of white on artwork, shelving, lighting and furniture have a cooling influence on a colour-saturated scheme.